elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-structure-and-function-of-glycogen-in-animals.md

 url: /learn/biology/questions/what-is-the-structure-and-function-of-glycogen-in-animals
 score: -1.0
 related_article1:
-    id: 167027
+    id: 167018
-    title: How does cellulose provide structural support in plant cell walls?
+    title: >-
+        How do hydrolysis reactions contribute to metabolism?
     subject: Biology
-    url: /learn/biology/questions/how-does-cellulose-provide-structural-support-in-plant-cell-walls
+    url: /learn/biology/questions/how-do-hydrolysis-reactions-contribute-to-metabolism
 related_article2:
-    id: 167025
+    id: 167032
-    title: How does glycogen function as an energy storage molecule in animals?
+    title: >-
+        What is the composition and structure of chitin, and how does it function in fungi and arthropods?
     subject: Biology
-    url: /learn/biology/questions/how-does-glycogen-function-as-an-energy-storage-molecule-in-animals
+    url: /learn/biology/questions/what-is-the-composition-and-structure-of-chitin-and-how-does-it-function-in-fungi-and-arthropods
 related_article3:
     id: 167019
+    title: >-
-    title: How are monosaccharides classified based on the number of carbon atoms?
+        How are monosaccharides classified based on the number of carbon atoms?
     subject: Biology
     url: /learn/biology/questions/how-are-monosaccharides-classified-based-on-the-number-of-carbon-atoms
 related_article4:
-    id: 167033
+    id: 167024
-    title: What are the different types of starch, and how do they contribute to plant energy storage?
+    title: >-
+        Why are polysaccharides biologically important?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-different-types-of-starch-and-how-do-they-contribute-to-plant-energy-storage
+    url: /learn/biology/questions/why-are-polysaccharides-biologically-important
 related_article5:
     id: 167026
+    title: >-
-    title: What role does starch play in plant energy storage?
+        What role does starch play in plant energy storage?
     subject: Biology
     url: /learn/biology/questions/what-role-does-starch-play-in-plant-energy-storage
 ---